juanvalenciatx/moodle-deployment/README.md

 - aws acm request-certificate --domain-name --profile AWS_PROFILE

-The certificate is going to be available after you make the proper DNS validation from your domain administration, finally add a CNAME entry from your domain administration console to the load balancer public DNS.
+The certificate is going to be available after you make the proper DNS validation from your domain administration console, finally add a CNAME entry from your domain administration console to the load balancer public DNS.

 Where: